Evolution of Islamic Trade Finance:

 To help support Islamic trade finance, the International Trade Finance Corporation (ITFC) was established in the year 2008.
-The purpose of this organization was to aid countries such as Bahrain and Saudi Arabia in adopting the practices of Islamic trade finance.
-It does this by providing them with the necessary tools to compete in the international market and develop methods to provide banks with incentive to partake in the system.
+The purpose of this organization was to aid countries such as Bahrain and Saudi Arabia in adopting the practices of Islamic trade finance products.
+It does this by providing them with the necessary tools to compete in the international market and developing methods to provide banks with incentives to partake in the system.

 Islamic Trade Finance